 In incidences of serious misbehaviour the matter will be referred to the Board of Management who may suspend in accordance with Department of Education and Skills guidelines, or refer the child for further help/assessment.

 Teachers shall keep a written record of all instances of serious misbehaviour as well as the record of improvements in the behaviour of disruptive pupils.
 Parents/guardians will be involved at an early stage rather than as a last resort.

 Here are our school rules, which will allow all pupils to develop their full potential:

-- Be kind and have respect for all other children and adults. - Have respect for all property, your own and that of the school and others. - Work hard in class and do not distract other children. - Do all work given carefully and well. - Keep our school clean and tidy. - When entering or leaving the school use the church-side gate (n/a during building work) only and keep off the grass and railings.
+- Be kind and have respect for all other children and adults. - Have respect for all property, your own and that of the school and others. - Work hard in class and do not distract other children. - Do all work given carefully and well. - Keep our school clean and tidy. - Do not run at any time within the school or its grounds. - When entering or leaving the school use the church-side gate only and keep off the grass and railings.